 Good planets are hard to find.
 So let's keep this one clean.

-Circular CLT is an initiative from Envision Charlotte to collect clean plastic takeout food containers and transform them into new products.
+Circular CLT is an initiative from Envision Charlotte to collect #5 plastics and transform them into new products.

 The Skinny on #5 Plastics: Tons of products are made from #5 plastics, including most takeout containers, but did you know that a lot of that plastic is not actually recyclable?
-Nope.
-You may be putting them in the green bin, but unfortunately that's just likely to send your whole bin to the landfill.
+You may be putting them in the green bin, but that is likely to send your whole bin to the landfill.
 We have a better alternative!

 Drop off your #5 plastics in the recycling barrel at the info tent of the South End Farmers Market on Saturday mornings, 8 am - 1 pm.
 The plastics must be clean and sticker-free.
 At present, only black, clear, or white #5 plastics are accepted in this program.
 Plastics must be sparkling clean, and cannot have any printing or branding on them.
 (This is a change from early in 2022, due to limited demand for local users of other kinds of #5 plastic.)

 Envision Charlotte will process acceptable plastics that are collected at the market, processing them into raw pellets that can then be used in PPE and new plastic products manufactured locally, like kayak parts.

 We accept all white, clear or black #5 plastics, as long as they are clean, have no color or printing on them, and have all stickers & residue removed.
 All plastics have a recycling symbol on the product, usually on the bottom.
 If there is a #5 inside the symbol, you are good to go!
 If it has a different number, than it unfortunately cannot be accepted at this time.

 Why can't I put these in my curbside recycling bins?